Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Refraction-in-HDRP.md

 HDRP uses simple shapes to approximate the surface of GameObjects:

 - **Sphere**: Approximates the surface as a sphere.
 - **Box**: Approximates the surface as an hollow box.
-In this case the thickness can be thought as the distance between two parallel faces of the box.
+In this case think of the thickness as being the distance between two parallel faces of the box.
-- **Thin**: The surface is approximated as a box with fixed thickness of 5cm.
+- **Thin**: Approximated the surface as a box with a fixed thickness of 5cm.

 ### Examples